huynhtuvinh87/docs/docs/libraries/arduino.md

 ```

 Now you are ready to create an Arduino application that uses the
-Helium network for internet communication.
+Helium Network for internet communication.
 You can either modify one
 of the example sketches or create a new sketch and import the Helium
 library to the new sketch.